 The static type checker available in ScriptRunner for Bitbucket Server should be able to indicate problems quite quickly.

-You should open each admin page that lists each extension point, eg pre-receive hooks, event handlers etc. Look for code highlighted with red errors, and fix them
+You should open each admin page that lists each extension point, eg pre-receive hooks, listeners etc. Look for code highlighted with red errors, and fix them

-The condition script is not currently shown in the overview page, so click edit for each event handler or hook etc, and check that the condition shows the green dot of successful compilation.
+The condition script is not currently shown in the overview page, so click edit for each listener or hook etc, and check that the condition shows the green dot of successful compilation.

 If practical, test your most important scripts and conditions in your staging server.